keu/docs/astro/kubernetespodoperator.md

 ```
 ### Docker images hosted in private Amazon ECR repositories

 If your Docker image is hosted in an Amazon ECR repository, add a permissions policy to the repository to allow the KubernetesPodOperator to pull the Docker image.
 You don't need to create a Kubernetes secret, or specify the Kubernetes secret in your DAG.
+You can only pull images from an Amazon ECR repository from an AWS cluster.

 1. Log in to the Amazon ECR Dashboard and then select **Menu** > **Repositories**.
 2. Click the **Private** tab and then click the name of the repository that hosts the Docker image.